BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 {% include image-gallery.html pages = page.images_guardian-status %}

 Consider displaying real-time indicators of each guardian's status, such as the connection status and last activity.
 This information builds trust by keeping users informed about the reliability and performance of the guardians managing their funds.

-### Privacy considerations in guardian information display
-Fedimint automatically generates random names for guardians during setup.
-While users can change these names, it’s not recommended.
-When displaying guardian information, consider using code names like "Guardian 1" and randomly generated identicons for each guardian.
-This helps protect user and federation privacy, particularly for invite-only mints.
-Guardian information should only be visible to users who have joined the federation.

 ### Metadata and information management